-Transparency vs. TMI in Coaching
+Transparency In Coaching

 As a life coach, practicing real, authentic transparency can be a very powerful tool.

-This will give you a with-you approach vs an at-you approach and that will make you more relatable and powerful coach in my opinion.
+Transparency involves a "with-you" rather than "at-you" approach, which will make you a more relatable and powerful coach in my opinion.
 Because relatable means you have buy in, trust, attention, and traction to make a difference in someone’s life.

-Okay, so what does practicing transparency look like for a life coach?
+So what does practicing transparency look like for a life coach?

 You are only sharing your story if you believe it will help your client.
 You are sharing so they don’t feel alone.
 So they know someone else went through something similar.
 So they know you get how that may be feeling.

-I think many coaches believe they are being transparent because they are sharing something personal but it’s not relatable or benefiting the client in any way.
+I think many coaches believe they are being transparent whenever they are sharing something personal, regardless of whether it’s relatable or benefiting the client in any way.
 The client may not have a negative response to it at first.
-But trust me, on their ride home they’re going to reflect back on the session and get pissed you made it about you.
+But trust me, they’re going to reflect back on the session later and get pissed that you made it about you.